 Like many other password managers, Bitwarden allows you to export your vault if you wish to make a backup or decide to move to a different password manager.
 In particular, we praise Bitwarden for allowing users to export their vault as an encrypted JSON file to keep it more secure.

-If you decide that you want a bit more than what the free version offers, you can upgrade to the Premium tier for an impressive $10 a year.
+If you decide you want more than what the free version offers, you can upgrade to the Premium tier for an impressive $10 a year.
 At that level, you’ll gain the ability to share encrypted files, store up to 1GB of secure files, gain access to additional security features and be able to contact Bitwarden’s priority support if the need arises.

-LastPass – Best Password Manager for Business (Enterprise)
+NordPass: Best Password Manager for Business (Enterprise)

 Other Excellent Password Managers

 While we’ve shared our top picks for the best password managers, there are still a few other options that you may want to consider.
 Sometimes, you’ll find an aspect of a password manager that simply doesn’t work for your digital life; these are some excellent alternatives in those scenarios.

 - Emergency Access feature in case of an emergency or death

 - Save and restore your vault to past points in time